opencomputeproject/SAI-Challenger/usecases/README.md

 ## Physical DUT, SW Traffic Generator, Fanout switches
 This use-case is similar to the [Physical DUT, SW Traffic Generator](#physical-dut-sw-traffic-generator) use-case.
 Instead of a direct connection from the Test Server's NIC ports to a DUT port, one or more fanout switches are used to steer packets (e.g. via VLAN tags and fanout switching rules) to a large number of DUT traffic ports.
 This technique is used in the [sonic-mgmt testbed](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md).

+>**Note:** This has not been tried yet.
+This is a concept only.

 Summary:
 * SAI-Challenger runs on the test host
+* The DUT is a physically separate device, whether a network switch, xPU or SW dataplane running on a server.
 * Test controller is cabled to a fanout switch complex (one or more tiers) using Ethernet.
 * Fanout switch complex is cabled to the DUT traffic ports.
 * Details such as control-plane application VMs, open-vswitch, etc. as used in sonic-mgmt are omitted for clarity and are outside the scope of SAI Challenger.
 Here, SAI Challenger replaces the role of PTF in sonic-mgmt testbed.